awpala/programming-primer/README.md

 #### Variables, Identifiers, and Keywords

 Values in isolation are not particularly useful in solving a problem with a computer program.
-In order to confer *utility* onto these values, they can be stored in **variables** and used in arbitrary **expressions**.
+In order to confer *utility* onto these values, they can be stored in **variables** and used in (arbitrarily complex) **expressions**.

 First, consider the simple **variable assignment** of primitive data types using the assignment operator `=`:
 ```js